Kolten Wong Player Props: Mariners vs. Yankees

 Yankees Pitching Rankings

-- The Yankees' 3.70 team ERA ranks third across all league pitching staffs.
+- The Yankees' 3.68 team ERA ranks third across all MLB pitching staffs.

-- The Yankees rank 14th in baseball in home runs surrendered (79 total, 1.1 per game).
+- Yankees pitchers combine to allow 80 total home runs at a rate of 1.1 per game (to rank 15th in baseball).

-- Brito will start for the Yankees, his first of the season.
+- The Yankees are sending German (4-4) to the mound for his 14th start of the season.
+He is 4-4 with a 4.30 ERA and 65 strikeouts through 69 2/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.